peesock/dotfiles/README.md

 config files and scripts i use.
 ![rizz](img/rice1.png)

-most of my work is in [.local/bin](.local/bin), with a bunch of shell scripts. i think they're pretty useful, so check them out.
+most of my work is in [.local/bin](.local/bin) with a bunch of shell scripts.

-a couple scripts (as well as config files) depend on other scripts, so be sure to skim through their content if you want to copy+paste.
+most dependencies probably won't be listed, but crazy rare ones will be. a few scripts (and config files) depend on other scripts, so like all dotfiles, skim through the content before copy+pasting.

-## Tools
-### CLI
+## CLI

-- kitty terminal, minimal changes
+- kitty terminal

-- neovim editor, simple config
+- neovim, LSP stuff included

-- lf terminal file manager with ctpv previews
+- lf TUI file manager with ctpv previews

-- zsh interactive shell, simple config with vim binds
+- zsh interactive shell in vim mode with starship prompt

 - dash for posix scripting

-### Desktop
+## Desktop

 - sxhkd keybind daemon, very important

 - awesomewm with minimal config

-- dunst notification daemon
+- dunst notifications

-#### Media
+### media

 - pure alsa config available, in process of converting that to pipewire